akvo/akvo-flow-services/doc/RunningLocally.md

 ### Running Flow Services and Flow together locally

-If you want to run both Flow and Flow Services locally and talking to each other, run:
+If you want to run both Flow and Flow Services locally and talking to each other, first look at Flow documentation counterpart, and then run:

 ```
 docker-compose -f docker-compose.together.yml up --build -d
 ```

-Read the Flow documentation for the Flow specific instructions.